itxtx/rag_math_project/README.md

 * `POST /api/v1/interaction/submit_answer`: Submits and evaluates a learner's answer.
 * `GET /api/v1/health`: API health check.

-*(Refer to http://localhost:8000/docs for detailed API specifications when the server is running.)*

 ## 9. Current Status, Challenges, and Limitations